 Marian Gerber Greenberg was considered “the brain” and was more interested in her studies than campus activities.
 She graduated Phi Beta Kappa with honors in History.
 Marian married David B. Greenberg and they co-authored two books on travel: What to Buy in Europe and What to Buy in South America.
 Marian earned international recognition for her volunteer work as the first American Chairman of Hadassah’s Youth Aliyah.
 Marian taught courses at the University of Massachusetts in the Judaic Studies Department.

 Grace Srenco Grossman was the “campus queen.”
 Grace was a freshman, assigned to a dormitory with a sophomore roommate.
 This roommate was Dora Bloom.
 Grace said, “This chance meeting led to many happy events in my life: the founding of Sigma Delta Tau and my marriage to a Philadelphia lawyer.”
 She helped found the Beta Chapter and met her future husband, J. Grossman, at their installation banquet.
 Grace devoted much of her time to the American Red Cross and to her hobby, painting.
-Grace had two sons and a daughter, Nancy, who joined SDT at the University of Pennsylvania.
+Grace had a daughter, Nancy, who joined SDT at the University of Pennsylvania.

 Inez Dane Ross was considered “the sophisticate” and helped Dora Bloom get the idea of Sigma Delta Tau rolling.
 Inez became a prominent social worker in New York City.
 During the Depression era of the 1930s, she was associated with several state and federal relief agencies where her outstanding efforts came to the attention of Eleanor Roosevelt, who honored her at the White House.
 It was Inez who designed our National crest and selected the colors of “cafè au lait and old blue.”